LiamV0715/MP3-Parakeet-Paradise/README.md

 ### Main Menu

-From the main menu, you can:
+From the main menu, you can see your selected bird color and username displayed as well as the following route buttons:
 #### Go Surfing!:
 Play the surfing mini-game, where your parakeet catches waves and racks up points based on coins collected, obstacles avoided and flips performed at the ending "trick opportunity"!
 #### Go Fishing!: